Huang-Libo/Notebook/iOS/Alamofire/Usage.md

 // HTTP body: "qux[]=x&qux[]=y&qux[]=z&baz[]=a&baz[]=b&foo[]=bar"
 ```

-### Configuring the Sorting of Encoded Values
+#### Configuring the Sorting of Encoded Values

-Since Swift 4.2, the hashing algorithm used by Swift's `Dictionary` type produces a random internal ordering at runtime which differs between app launches.
+Since *Swift 4.2*, the hashing algorithm used by Swift's `Dictionary` type produces a random internal ordering at runtime which differs between app launches.
 This can cause encoded parameters to change order, which may have an impact on caching and other behaviors.

 By default `URLEncodedFormEncoder` will sort its encoded key-value pairs.
 While this produces constant output for all `Encodable` types, it may not match the actual encoding order implemented by the type.
 You can set `alphabetizeKeyValuePairs` to `false` to return to implementation order, though that will also have the randomized `Dictionary` order as well.

 You can create your own `URLEncodedFormParameterEncoder` and specify the desired `alphabetizeKeyValuePairs` in the initializer of the passed `URLEncodedFormEncoder`: